phucvinh57/phucvinh57.github.io/docs/want-do.md

 - Learning English
 - Implement a portfolio in React.
 Features:
   - Write a series of sharing
-  - Personal information
+  - About me
   - Career timeline
-  - Social media
+  - Contact
   - Projects
   - Organizations
 - Learning AI